tributech-solutions/tributech-docs/docs/quickstart/install-bridge.md

 # Install DSK IoT Hub Bridge

 After the node is successfully deployed we can add an Instance of the Azure IoT Hub.
-The IoT Hub is an external service provided by Azure rather than a part of the Data Space Kit.
+The IoT Hub is an external service provided by Azure rather than a part of the DataSpace Kit.
 That is why it has to be deployed separately in order to use it.
 The IoT Hub provides Device-Management and Communication for our Edge Devices.
 While we use the Azure IoT Hub it is also possible to integrate any other device management solution.

 ## Find the Node Credentials

 For the IoT Hub to be able to connect to your new node it requires credentials.
 These can be found in the web interface.
 Note them down for later steps.

 ### Open Administrative Settings